KureciPlatek/Cortex_M_devEnv/doc/setup/Windows/gnu_arm_toolchain_setup.md

 >    ```
 > (From linker file)

-I had indeed in my `%PATH%`, STM32Cube, which was placed before the brand new installed gnu-arm-toolchain.
+I had indeed in my `%PATH%`, STM32Cube, which was placed before the brand new installed `gnu-arm-toolchain`.
 And also an old ARM-GNU compiler:

 ```dos
 C:\Windows\System32\OpenSSH\;